Tibialis Posterior Tendinopathy Pain in Runners

 Understanding the Tibialis Posterior Muscle

-If you’re suffering from the above symptoms there’s a good chance your tibialis posterior muscle is dysfunctional and needs some work.
-First of all, lets understand what this muscle actually does.
-Tibialis posterior is the deepest and most central muscle in the posterior lower leg.
-The tibialis posterior originates off the back of the tibia and fibula bones up near the knee joint, travels down the leg and behind the ankle joint on the inside of the leg before finally attaching on the plantar surface of the foot just in front of your heel bone.
-The tibialis posterior’s function is to plantar flex and invert the foot.
+It connects directly with the posterior tibial tendon, originating from the back of the tibia and fibula bones up near the knee joint, travelling down the leg and behind the ankle joint on the inside of the leg before finally attaching on the plantar surface of the foot just in front of your heel bone.

 Possible Injuries and Strains

-• Pain and swelling anywhere from the inner side of the ankle and foot up to the inner side of the calf or shin bone.
+Pain and swelling anywhere from the inner side of the ankle and foot up to the inner side of the calf or shin bone.

-• Pain may be exacerbated by activity, standing on your tip toes or walking up and down stairs.
+Pain may be exacerbated by activity, standing on your tiptoes, or walking up and down stairs.

-Now you may feel this is the cause of your pain but it’s often best to gather a firm diagnosis to make sure you treat it correctly and not waste time with the wrong exercises.
-Luckily these tests are easy to do at home and quickly confirm if this indeed is your injury.
-Along with just the presentation or location of your pain there’s a basic manual muscle test to determine if there is any weakness or pain when isolating the tibialis posterior muscle as best we can.
+Now, you may feel this is the cause of your pain, but it’s often best to gather a firm diagnosis to ensure you’re addressing the right issue and not wasting time on the wrong exercises.
+Fortunately, these tests are easy to do at home and can quickly confirm if this is indeed your injury.

-Secondarily you can do a simple calf raise starting with double leg and then assessing single leg to see if functionally there is any pain or weakness that may present from the tibialis posterior.
-In this test as we get right up the top of the calf raise at end range of motion we want to see the foot or heel bone invert to the midline a little bit.
-This is demonstrating the strength of the tibialis posterior muscle.
+Secondarily, you can do a simple calf raise — starting with double leg and then assessing single leg — to see if functionally there is any pain or weakness that may present from the tibialis posterior.
+This is especially relevant in identifying related issues like ankle pain, shin splints, or even strain near the achilles tendon.

 Finally, here’s a test we like to do to assess the endurance of the tibialis posterior.
-This is a good test because quite often fatigue will need to be present to replicate some symptoms.
-At home you can mimic the muscle test from earlier or do it side lying as in the video to make it easier on the tester.
-An alternative we use in the clinic is to use a strong resistance band in the side lying position which you can do if you have access to a resistance band.
-During the test we want to see at least a 20-30 second hold without a change of position of the foot testing the endurance and fatigue of the tibialis posterior muscle.
+This is a valuable tool in both rehab and sports medicine because fatigue often needs to be present to replicate some of the symptoms seen in overuse or tendon injury cases.
+At home, you can mimic the muscle test from earlier or perform it side lying, as shown in the video, to make it easier on the tester.

 Watch video here - Tibialis posterior ball raise